-A Victorian arboretum with a stream and plantings of shrubs and bamboos.
+A Victorian arboretum, inspired by Gardenesque principles, with a stream and plantings of shrubs and bamboos.
 There is also a collection of Chinese statuary formed by Lords Redesdale and Dulverton.
 The Rest House has a dragon on the roof and a Chinese poem round the door.

 Today the beauty of Batsford lies in its intimacy and informality.
 At just 56 acres it’s perfect for a couple of hours stroll, taking in the discretely labelled and comprehensive plant collections nestling among the trees.
 Romantic and restful in the summer, when the towering trees gives shelter from the heat and sun, the arboretum is equally beautiful in the depths of winter when ice transforms it into a magical wonderland.
 Spring begins with a mass of snowdrops, aconites, daffodils and hellebores as well as the beautiful Davidia (Handkerchief Tree) and the Japanese Cherry blossom.
 In autumn the large collection of Japanese maples take centre stage, providing a stunning natural fireworks display of colour.